odanrley/teste/README.md

  </h3>

  ⬛ I enjoy being around experienced people who push me to improve.<br>
- ⬜ Currently focused on Back-End development.
+ ⬜ Currently focused on Back-End development.<br>
- ⬛ Always open to sharing knowledge about programming and tech.
+ ⬛ Always open to sharing knowledge about programming and tech.<br>
- ⬜ Passionate about cybersecurity and bug bounties in my free time.
+ ⬜ Passionate about cybersecurity and bug bounties in my free time.<br>
  ⬛ Enthusiast of discipline, logic, and building solid systems.

 </div>